Home » Raag Bhairavi

 Raag Bhairavi, named after the primordial Mother Goddess herself, is a Hindustani Classical heptatonic (Sampurna) raga of Bhairavi thaat.
 The word Bhairavi is derived from one of the eight forms of the Devi born in the burial grounds.

-In Western musical terms, Raga Bhairavi employs the notes of the Phrygian mode, one of the traditional European Church modes.
-The Raga generates a romantic, peaceful, serious and occasionally a sad mood.
 It is often referred to as the Queen of morning Ragas which produces a rich and devotional atmosphere especially suitable for the genres of Bhajan and light classical form of Thumri.

 Musical Characteristics of Raag Bhairavi